jrem08/jrem08/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Web+Developer;Business+Analyst;Marketing+Digital;&color=BC52EE&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">🚀 I am a dedicated front-end developer passionate about creating interactive and efficient web experiences.
-With over 1 year of professional experience, I have mastered knowledge such as web services, functional requirements, normalization, and programming logic.
-My specialty is developing modern, responsive user interfaces that not only meet technical specifications but also deliver an exceptional user experience.</h4>
+<h4 align="center">🚀 I am a dedicated web developer passionate about business analysis and digital marketing.
+With over a year of professional experience, I have mastered knowledge such as functional requirements.
+My specialty is analyzing businesses related to digital marketing that not only meet technical specifications but also deliver an exceptional user experience.</h4>